Demand-Pull Inflation and Its Causes with Examples

 It is the most common cause of inflation.
 The other reason, cost-push inflation, is rarer.
 It starts with a decrease in total supply or an increase in the cost of that supply costs.
 Suppliers raise prices because they know consumers will pay it.
 That situation is called inelastic demand.

 There are five causes of demand-pull inflation.
 The first is a growing economy.
 When families feel confident, they spend more instead of saving.
 They expect to get raises and better jobs.
 They know their homes and other investments will increase in value.
 They feel that the government is doing the right thing in guiding the economy.
 They will also borrow more, either with auto or home loans, or credit cards.
 If they don't borrow too much, this is a healthy cause of inflation.
 It creates gradual and steady price increases.

 The second is the expectation of inflation.
-Federal Reserve Chairman Ben Bernanke explained it this way.
+Former Federal Reserve Chairman Ben Bernanke explained it this way.
 Once people expect inflation, they will buy things now to avoid higher future prices.
 That increases demand, which then creates demand-pull inflation.
 Once expectation of inflation sets in, it's hard to eradicate.
 For example, businesses expected higher interest rates and inflation in the 1970s.
 That created galloping inflation.
 At the same time, President Nixon imposed wage-price controls which slowed economic growth.

 The combination created stagflation.

 Bernanke was the first U.S. Federal Reserve chairman to set an inflation target.
 It's 2 percent.
 That's because a healthy economy grows between 2 - 3 percent.
 The target uses the core inflation rate.
 It eliminates volatile food and energy costs.